Equality and diversity

 Additionally, we adopt a culture that hopes to attract and retain talented individuals that want to work with us.

 We have a number of policies and procedures in place that ensure the ways in which we recruit, develop and manage our people are free from practices that may lead to discrimination.
-We are committed to monitoring our practices including undertaking an annual equal opportunities audit with results communicated to the organisation.
 We also ensure that all internal opportunities are communicated in an open and consistent manner.

 More information can be found in our Equality, Diversity and Human Rights Policy.